Internship Opportunities at DIS Copenhagen

 - Attention to details and deadlines, including efficient time management

 - Strong written and verbal communication

 - Ability to build relationships with DIS staff, students, faculty and visitors in order to understand the constantly changing environment

 All applicants for a DIS internship must have been a previous DIS summer, semester, or full-year student and must have completed a bachelor’s degree or higher.
 All coursework at DIS must have been completed in good standing.

 You are required to have read our FAQ (Frequently Asked Questions)

 The length of an internship

 Most of the internship positions last for a 13-month period.
 In June a couple of 15-month long internships begin.
 These June internships have a duration of 15 months to create a longer cross-over time during a busy part of the year.

 DIS will only consider one application per person, so the applicant must decide on which one position to apply for.
+You apply through our online job portal (see links below).
 A complete application should include: